ShreyaPradhan07/Star-Signs-Teller/read.md

-# Zodiac Sign and Age Calculator:
+# Star Signs Teller:

 Created a Python application with a graphical user interface (GUI) using Tkinter.
 Input your birthdate and discover your zodiac sign, birth day of the week, and current age effortlessly.

 **Tech Stack:**

-Developed using Python, with Tkinter for building the interactive and user-friendly interface.
-Utilized datetime calculations for accurate zodiac sign determination and age calculation.
+We built a user-friendly tool using Python and Tkinter, a library for creating graphical interfaces.
+The tool accurately determines a person's zodiac sign and calculates their age using datetime calculations.
+It's a convenient way to find out your zodiac sign and age quickly and easily.

 **Key Features:**